 Supply contracts set out key terms and conditions, but what should you do when a supplier's performance falls short of the mark?
 Alan Grisedale, partner at Muckle LLP, answers some key questions about dealing with supply contract problems

-Carefully check the terms and conditions, which normally state action that can be taken for termination upon breach of contract or other penalties.
-Then (if appropriate), speak to your supplier, outline your concerns and tell them you are considering ending the contract for breach.
+Carefully check the terms and conditions, which normally state the action that can be taken for termination upon breach of contract or other penalties.
+Then (if appropriate), speak to your supplier, outline your concerns and tell them you are considering ending the contract for breach of contract.
 They may be able to rectify the problem quickly and could offer you a better deal to keep your business.